dbrugne/donut/README.md

 DONUT is a node.js/backbonejs based chatroom platform.
 Usage is inspired of IRC on a side and modern social platform on other hand.

+A production demo account is created (for AppStore review process) and available with demo@donut.me : happy1234space

 ## Pre-requisites
 **Server**
 * node.js (4.x) and npm (3.x)